 In some considerations for promotion, an ID PPC may need to be reconstituted.
-In such cases, before promotion consideration of a candidate appointed to an ID Program can begin, the program in consultation with the Dean of the Faculty shall form an ID Program Personnel Committee according to the procedures specified above.
+In such cases, before promotion consideration of a candidate appointed to an ID Program can begin, the program in consultation with the Dean of the FacultyDean of the FacultyVice President for Academic Affairs shall form an ID Program Personnel Committee according to the procedures specified above.